 Nevada pardons 15000 people with marijuana convictions

-This laudable measure sees to it that there is unconditional compassion to those who had been convicted with the possession of marijuana of up to an ounce from January 1986 - January 2017.
+This laudable measure sees to it that there is unconditional compassion for those who had been convicted of the possession of marijuana of up to an ounce from January 1986 - January 2017.
 Governor Steve Sisolak (D) introduced the measure to the board last week.

-According to records, 15,592 got convicted with the possession of the misdemeanor from the start of 1986 to the end of 2016, before the legalization of recreational pot in early 2017.
+According to records, 15,592 got convicted of the possession of the misdemeanor from the start of 1986 to the end of 2016, before the legalization of recreational pot in early 2017.

 However, some rights can be restored, thanks to a pardon.
 These rights include serving on a jury, owning a firearm, or even voting.
 Nonetheless, those eligible for the amnesty can also submit a form to have an inclusive documentation processing that reflects the relevant change of status.

-In part, the board’s site also says, “An unconditional pardon removes all disabilities resulting from conviction, including the restoration of gun ownership rights.”
+In part, the board’s site also says, "An unconditional pardon removes all disabilities resulting from a conviction, including the restoration of gun ownership rights".

 Previously, (before 1st January 2017), possessing up to an ounce of marijuana in Nevada used to be a criminal act.
 It could be charged as a felony depending on the associated factors, gross misdemeanor, or misdemeanor.

-In a closer look, Nevada governor’s statement means that as per the board’s resolution, those who had previously been convicted with the possession of up to an ounce of marijuana or many times for the same offence are now pardoned.
+In a closer look, Nevada governor’s statement means that as per the board’s resolution, those who had previously been convicted of the possession of up to an ounce of marijuana or many times for the same offense are now pardoned.